copenhagenatomics/CA_DataUploader/README.md

 ## How to run this datalogger from RaspberryPi (Linux):

-This software runs on .Net 5 and you do not need Mono any more.
+This software runs on .Net 6 and you do not need Mono any more.

 You can download the latest release files here.

-Or build the source code with the .net 5 sdk installed:
+Or build the source code with the .net 6 sdk installed (note to build from VS you need to upgrade to 2022):
 * on a command line in the repository folder, run (replacing linux-arm with your target platform):
   * dotnet publish CA_DataUploader -c Release -p:PublishSingleFile=true --runtime linux-arm --self-contained
   * other options for target are: linux-x64, osx-x64, win-arm, win-x64, win-x86